johannes4998/OCR_aoe2/README.md

 ### 2 Using R to read the screenshots
 I use the libraries magick for image processing and tesseract to read the data.
 See the code.
 I increase the accuracy by decreasing the canvas to each datafield.
+With microbenchmark I tested the speed of the process and could increase it by editing most images with ffmpeg instead of R. Now 624 pictures take around 60sec to read.

 ## Result
 Now I have a pretty nice table with a lot of information about the game.